ManyWaysLol/wenyan/README.md

 5) Daoist; no code of conduct
 6) Still can interop with existing wenyan (ideally can transpile between both wenyans)

+The project is intended to largely be solitary yet communal; the ecosystem is likely to be more similar to the Emacs ecosystem than npm.

 regardless existing wenyan is cool and lots of respect for what they've managed to accomplish - check it out at https://github.com/wenyan-lang

 - Laozi